-The Dean of the School reviews the curriculum vitae, the pre-tenure review, and departmental evaluations of the candidate.
-After consultation with the Dean of the School, a candidate chooses to:

-- Submit a tenure application to the Rank & Tenure Committee.
-The Dean of the School informs the Office of the Provost who will be applying for tenure and/or promotion.
+- The Dean of the School reviews the curriculum vitae, the pre-tenure review, and annual faculty reviews of the candidate, and, after consultation with the Dean, the candidate chooses to: - Submit a tenure application to the Rank & Tenure Committee.
+The Dean of the School informs the Provost & Vice President for Academic Affairs and Associate Provost who will be applying for tenure and/or promotion.
 By April 1, the Dean of the School informs the candidate and the candidate's chairperson of the deadlines for submission of the tenure application and related materials.
-The deadline for the submission of the application is around August 15.
+The deadline for the submission of the application is August 15.
 The Rank & Tenure Committee is not obliged to review materials submitted after this date. - Request a one-year extension of the probationary period.
 The request for this extension, including the justification for it, is submitted in writing to the Provost & Vice President for Academic Affairs before May 1 in the year before the end of the probationary period.
 After the Provost & Vice President for Academic Affairs consults with the candidate's Dean of the School and judges that the weaknesses of the candidate's case are likely to be addressed successfully within one year, the Provost & Vice President for Academic Affairs grants the extension.
-A faculty member is rarely granted more than one extension of the probationary period. - Withdraw from the tenure review any time before the deadline for submission of the application to the Rank & Tenure Committee.
-If the candidate has not reached the end of his or her probationary period, no record of this application is kept.
-If the candidate is applying during the next-to-last year of his or her probationary period and does not receive a one-year extension, the candidate is given a one-year terminal contract at the end of the probationary period.
-If the candidate has already received a one-year extension, he or she will be given a one-year terminal contract at the end of the next spring semester.
+A faculty member is rarely granted more than one extension of the probationary period. - Withdraw from the tenure review any time before the August 15 deadline for submission of the application to the Rank & Tenure Committee.
+If the candidate has not reached the end of their probationary period, no record of this application is kept.
+If the candidate is applying during the next-to-last year of their probationary period and does not receive a one-year extension, the candidate is given a one-year terminal contract at the end of the probationary period.
+If the candidate has already received a one-year extension, they will be given a one-year terminal contract at the end of the next spring semester. - For those candidates who will continue through the tenure review process, three of the six reviewers will be selected and contacted by the Associate Provost and asked to provide a review of the candidate's submitted scholarship materials.
+The letters received from the reviewers will remain confidential and will not, at any time, be made available to the candidate. - By April 15 - The Dean of the School meets with the Chair or designee to discuss the process of preparing the departmental letter.
+If a department chair is a candidate for tenure or promotion, the Dean of the School selects a tenured member of the department to organize and write the departmental letter of recommendation.
+If a department has no tenured faculty who can discharge this duty, the Dean of the School selects a tenured faculty member from another department. - By May 1 - The faculty member submits scholarly/creative works to be reviewed by the external reviewers to the Scholarship Materials folder within their OneDrive dossier folder.
+The faculty member should indicate on the External Reviewers' Information form what work each outside reviewer should be asked to review. - By June 15 - The faculty member will have uploaded into their OneDrive dossier folder their personal statement, curriculum vitae, faculty reviews, pre-tenure review materials, and all the teaching, scholarship, and service materials supporting their case for tenure and have shared the OneDrive dossier folder with their department chair or the department's designee.

-The tenure application:
+The Tenure Application: